Radio window

 Opacity of the Earth's atmosphere: the radio window spans larger wavelengths.

-The radio window is the region of the radio spectrum that penetrate the Earth's atmosphere.
+The radio window is the region of the radio spectrum that penetrates the Earth's atmosphere.
 Typically, the lower limit of the radio window's range has a value of about 10 MHz (λ ≈ 30 m); the best upper limit achievable from optimal terrestrial observation sites is equal to approximately 1 THz (λ ≈ 0.3 mm).

 It plays an important role in astronomy; up until the 1940s, astronomers could only use the visible and near infrared spectra for their measurements and observations.
 With the development of radio telescopes, the radio window became more and more utilizable, leading to the development of radio astronomy that provided astrophysicists with valuable observational data.

 Factors affecting lower and upper limits

 The lower and upper limits of the radio window's range of frequencies are not fixed; they depend on a variety of factors.